 Te Whara Bream Head Walk

-Discover breathtaking coastal walks and scenic hikes around Whangarei Heads, where natural beauty and cultural heritage meet.
-Whether you’re a casual walker or an experienced hiker, this region offers unforgettable experiences for all fitness levels.
+Discover breathtaking coastal walks and scenic hikes around Whangarei Heads, where natural beauty meets cultural heritage.
+From casual strolls to challenging treks, this region offers unforgettable hiking experiences for all fitness levels.

-One of the top highlights is the Te Whara Bream Head Walk — a historically significant and physically rewarding route.
-Once an ancient Māori trail, this track is now ranked among New Zealand’s top 6 day hikes.
-Begin your adventure at the Urquharts Bay Carpark, the ideal starting point for this remarkable journey.
+One of the standout hikes in Whangarei Heads is the Te Whara Bream Head Walk.
+Steeped in history as an ancient Māori trail, this route is now recognized as one of New Zealand’s top day hikes.
+The journey begins at the Urquharts Bay Carpark, the perfect starting point for this unforgettable adventure.

-From here, turn left and ascend the steep trail toward Mount Lion.
-The path is diverse and dramatic, with a mix of steep climbs, narrow ridgelines, and sweeping views.
-The terrain showcases the volcanic origins of Whangarei Heads, complete with unique landforms, lush native vegetation, and towering rock formations.
+Follow the trail left from the carpark and ascend the steep path toward Mount Lion.
+This diverse trail features steep climbs, narrow ridgelines, and sweeping coastal views, revealing the volcanic origins of Whangarei Heads, unique landforms, lush native bush, and striking rock formations.

 Panoramic Views from the Summit

-Climbing to the Te Whara/Bream Head Summit (476m above sea level) is a must for those seeking awe-inspiring vistas.
-Enjoy 360-degree panoramic views of Cape Brett to the north, Ruakaka Beach to the south, the Hen and Chicken Islands, Mokohinaus, and even Great Barrier Island on clear days.
-Along the way, explore the WWII Radar Station, a historic site offering great photo opportunities and a glimpse into New Zealand’s past.
+Reaching the Te Whara/Bream Head Summit (476m) rewards hikers with 360-degree panoramic views.
+From the top, enjoy sights stretching from Cape Brett in the north to Ruakaka Beach in the south.
+On clear days, you can even spot the Hen and Chicken Islands, Mokohinaus, and Great Barrier Island.
+Along the way, explore the WWII Radar Station, a historic landmark perfect for photos and a glimpse into New Zealand’s past.

 approximately 5 hrs one way – approximately 10 km